 Adapting the tuning range

 The tuning pot meter R15 must be a log. type of good quality.
-Use a large tuning knob for easy scale calibration.
+Use a large tuning knob for easy scale drawing.

 Two 3W zener diodes (D105 and D106) limit the supply voltage for Vr2 to abt.
-30V, thereby reducing the dissipation of Vr2.
+33V, in case the connection between the antenna and the tuner is broken.
+They also reduce the dissipation of Vr2 when low tuning voltages are set.

 The antenna circuit.